-At Great Sankey Primary, we have chosen to teach French to our all children, starting in EYFS and leading into KS2.
-The curriculum we follow is based on the guidance given in the 2014 National Curriculum and we follow the online scheme of work provided by Language Angels.
-We follow the lesson plans as set out in the Language Angels scheme of work and also aim to teach occasional, short integrated activities throughout the week, where appropriate, to reinforce learning met in the lesson.
-In addition to units set out progressively in the Language Angels Scheme of learning, teachers also deliver some more bespoke units that have been planned alongside the lead practitioner for languages from our school trust, TCAT.
-These are planned in line with the National Curriculum and support transition, particularly at UKS2 for children moving in to KS3.

-The French curriculum is taught throughout KS1 and KS2 and briefly introduced in EYFS through greetings etc. Teachers use a variety of techniques to encourage the children to have an active engagement in the modern foreign language: these include games, role-play and songs (particularly action songs).
+At Great Sankey Primary, we have chosen to teach French to our Key stage 2 children.
+The curriculum we follow is based on the guidance given in the 2014 National Curriculum and we follow the online scheme of work provided by Language Angels We follow the lesson plans as set out in the Language Angels scheme of work and also aim to teach occasional, short integrated activities throughout the week, where appropriate, to reinforce learning met in the lesson.
+The French curriculum is taught throughout KS2 and briefly introduced in KS1 through greetings etc..
+We use a variety of techniques to encourage the children to have an active engagement in the modern foreign language: these include games, role-play and songs (particularly action songs).
 We sometimes use puppets or soft toys to demonstrate language.
 We make the lessons as varied and as interactive as possible, as this approach serves to develop a positive attitude in the children to the learning of modern foreign languages.
 We build children's confidence through praise for contributions they make in the foreign language.

-Through the delivery of the French curriculum, we teach the children to know and understand how to:
+Through the delivery of the French curriculum. we teach the children to know and understand how to:

-- listen attentively to spoken language and show understanding by joining in and responding - explore the patterns and sounds of language through songs and rhymes and link the spelling, sound and meaning of words - engage in conversations; ask and answer questions; express opinions and respond to those of others; seek clarification and help - speak in sentences, using familiar vocabulary, phrases and basic language structures - develop accurate pronunciation and intonation so that others understand when they are reading aloud or using familiar words and phrases - present ideas and information orally to a range of audiences - read carefully and show understanding of words, phrases and simple writing - appreciate stories, songs, poems and rhymes in the language - broaden their vocabulary and develop their ability to understand new words that are introduced into familiar written material, including through using a dictionary write phrases from memory, and adapt these to create new sentences, to express ideas clearly - describe people, places, things and actions orally and in writing - understand basic grammar appropriate to the language being studied, including (where relevant): feminine, masculine and neuter forms and the conjugation of high frequency verbs; key features and patterns of the language; how to apply these, for instance, to build sentences; and how these differ from or bare similarities to English.
+- listen attentively to spoken language and show understanding by joining in and responding - explore the patterns and sounds of language through songs and rhymes and link the spelling, sound and meaning of words - engage in conversations; ask and answer questions; express opinions and respond to those of others; seek clarification and help - speak in sentences, using familiar vocabulary, phrases and basic language structures - develop accurate pronunciation and intonation so that others understand when they are reading aloud or using familiar words and phrases - present ideas and information orally to a range of audiences

+- read carefully and show understanding of words, phrases and simple writing - appreciate stories, songs, poems and rhymes in the language - broaden their vocabulary and develop their ability to understand new words that are introduced into familiar written material, including through using a dictionary - write phrases from memory, and adapt these to create new sentences, to express ideas clearly - describe people, places, things and actions orally and in writing - understand basic grammar appropriate to the language being studied, including (where relevant): feminine, masculine and neuter forms and the conjugation of high frequency verbs; key features and patterns of the language; how to apply these, for instance, to build sentences; and how these differ from or bare similarities to English.